MicrosoftDocs/Virtualization-Documentation/tlfs.md

--   For local stats types, the caller must be the parent of the partition specified by *PartitionId.* The partition specified by *PartitionId* must be in the “active” state.
+-   For local stats types, the caller must be the parent of the partition specified by *PartitionId.* The partition specified by *PartitionId* must be in the “active" state.

 Return Values